 This strategy is not suitable for scenarios where you need to use the saved state of the session on the server.
 This is due to the fact there is no guarantee that the client will be connected to the same session during the next call.
 As specified above, the pool can also have multiple sessions with the same values for the key attributes.

-Service client initiates creation and closing of a session.
+The service client initiates the creation and closing of a session.
 To create a permanent session, the client must submit the IBSession header in the HTTP request.
 This header must be set manually.
 The start directive should be the value of this header.

 POST http://testserver/Demo83/ws/ws2.1cws HTTP/1.1 … Connection: Keep-Alive Content-Type: text/xml;charset="utf-8" SOAPAction: http://testserver/Demo83/ws2#Web 1: 1 IBSession: start Content-Length: 182 …